Monday, May 21, 2012

 old heads using 13/16 plugs.
 Check it out on there website.

-6. Zoner Said,
+6. Zoner says

 Looks to me like Mike has inadvertently nominated next week’s tool-of-the-week: Easy-outs…

-7. Mike Bumbeck Said,
+7. Mike Bumbeck says

 Easy-outs and extractors will be followed up by the Heli-coil right angle drill edition.

-8. B4 VR6 Dude Said,
+8. B4 VR6 Dude says

 @Brian DR1665- When you re-install, lube up the plug with some oil.
 I can normally get the socket off without the extension slipping out…